slaterbbx/webpack.static/readme.md

 # WebDev SandBox
 ## Great for an easy HTML / SCSS / JS Sandbox environment.
 This boilerplate is for a standerd html/css/js build without any frameworks.
-Webpack +UglifyJs to minify and bundle all files.
-The dev environment is run in the webpack dev server, all files are moved ( even images ) to a production folder upon building and are hosted in ram during the dev server.
+Webpack + UglifyJs to minify and bundle all files.
+The dev environment is run in the webpack dev server, all files are moved ( even images ) to a production folder upon building and are hosted in ram during the HMR webpack dev server.

 - Best practices example project
-- JS / CSS / HTML, minification
-- Image name hashing for cache
 - SCSS
 - Auto prefixer
-- SVGuse polyfill for SVGsprite imports browser support.
-- Live Server
+- JS / CSS / HTML, minification
+- Extracts CSS to an external file
+- HMR live server
+- Build dev or production ( dev build excludes minification for css and js )
+- All image urls will be automatically resolved and moved to ./dist folder when built.
 - Babel so you can write Javascript ES.Next
 - Babel polyfill ( env ) only uses polyfills that you require based on the supported browsers in package.json for smaller and more optimized production builds.

 ## Plans?

-- [ ] Automatic image optimizations with Webpack. ( for now the example is just using remote images from unsplash )
+- [ ] Automatic image optimizations with Webpack.
-- [ ] Add an example for SVGuse sprite usage instead of inline svg ( currently inline )
-- [ ] Maybe build on to the example file more

 # Commands